aws/aws-toolkit-azure-devops/CONTRIBUTING.md

 1. Fork the repository.
 2. Modify the source; please focus on the specific change you are contributing.
-2.a Please follow the instructions in **Building** to ensure your changes will be formatted properly
+    - Please follow the instructions in **Building** to ensure your changes will be formatted properly (`npm install` installs a code formatter)
 3. Ensure local tests pass.
 4. Make sure to add tests to your change
 5. Commit to your fork using clear commit messages.